 But there are ways to look at this kind of situation a little differently so that you don’t have to stay disconnected and distant even though you disagree and you build trust in the process…

-Here are 3 ideas for you to play with when you’re hit with one of these thorny relationship issues…
+Here are 3 ways to build trust when you’re hit with one of these thorny relationship issues…

 1. Recognize when you are deeply invested in being right and turn your attention inward.